The 2017 Robert Walters Global Salary Survey has revealed that vendor management specialist salaries will rise 10% in 2017.

 While all vendor management specialists can expect to see salaries rise in 2017, contractors will see rates rise by up to 15% compared to permanent salaries at around 4%.

-“While many businesses recognise the value of having a permanent procurement function, contractors are in high demand to oversee specific projects where firms are looking to explore alternative options with regards to potential vendors,” continued Walters.
+“While many businesses recognise the value of having a permanent procurement function, contractors are in high demand to oversee specific projects where firms are looking to explore alternative options with regards to potential vendors,” continued Connors.

 “In these cases, vendor management professionals with specialist skills and experience are in a strong position to negotiate high daily rates if they demonstrate a track record for delivering cost efficiencies with previous employers.”